 For example, if gender is a numeric variable with 1 for males and 2 for females, the user-defined format can be set up so that the values “male” and “female” are printed in SAS output, rather than 1 and 2.

-The underlying variables are still numeric, so the same variables can also be used in numeric procedures, such as PROC REG, or PROC MEANS, or PROC FREQ.
+The underlying variables are still numeric, so the same variables can also be used in numeric procedures, such as PROC REG, PROC MEANS, or PROC FREQ.

 There are also default SAS formats, such as formats for date variables, that can be used at any time.